-Come Spring, the nursery catalogs will be arriving in the mail.
+Come spring, the nursery catalogs will be arriving in the mail.
 All of us are entertaining grandiose gardening plans.
 This year, while planning your food gardens, consider adding some plants that can also be used as medicine.
-I know, I know, it’s more fun to think of spring and all its loveliness, but with the current health care issues, it’s helpful to remember that winter and sickness always rolls around again.
+I know, I know, it’s more fun to think of spring and all its loveliness, but with the current health care issues, it’s helpful to remember that winter and sickness always roll around again.
 Adding medicinal garden plants might be the best insurance.

 Garlic (Allium sativum)

 Aren’t we lucky that one of the most powerful and all around useful herbs is also delicious?
 Garlic is one of the most effective antimicrobial plants around since it fights bacteria, viruses, and parasites.
 In the respiratory system, garlic helps with infections that cause bronchitis, recurrent colds, influenza, and congestion.
 In the digestive track, garlic supports the proliferation of healthy bacteria while attacking pathogenic bacteria and parasites (don’t ask me how this wondrous plant knows the difference).
 It can also be used externally to treat ringworm and threadworm.

 Throwing garlic into your meals will give you a preventative daily dose.
 If you feel a cold or congestion coming on, take ½ teaspoon of garlic oil every hour.
 To make the oil, mash one or more bulbs of garlic into enough apple cider vinegar or olive oil to cover and mix well.
 Allow to stand for one or two days.
 Strain the oil through cheesecloth or a thin cotton towel, wringing and squeezing the garlic until you have collected all the juice.
 Store in the refrigerator.
 This oil can also be added to food.
 Furthermore, a few drops warmed and placed in the ear can help with ear infections.